thursdaybw/BasiqVoyager/web/docs/Phase_5_-_Implementing_Basiq_API_into_the_Web_Application-blog.md

+# Status: BasicVoyager - Implementing Basiq API into the Web Application

 So, we're at this point where we need a solid IDE to make our development process smoother.
 We could've gone with PHPStorm, it's familiar territory.
 But, considering the React learning curve and the open-source charm, Visual Studio Code seems like the way to go.
 Yes, it's a Microsoft product, but let's not hold that against it.
 We've got a plan in place - update the system packages and then install Visual Studio Code.
 We're yet to get started, but we'll keep you posted on the journey.
 - Sat 05 Aug 2023 20:12:30 AEST